07.05.2015 All along the BaysBy John Ryle • Tivoli, NY • 7 May 2015 • 1,835 words

 By John Ryle • London • 430 words

-An item in the Times Literary Supplement of 23 June, apropos a poetry anthology called Capitals, states that Juba, the capital of South Sudan, was founded in the... more»
+An item in the Times Literary Supplement of 23 June, apropos a poetry anthology called Capitals,... more»